 Neumann U 87:

-“A studio large diaphragm condenser mic, the Neumann U 87 connects via a regular XLR cable and requires 48V phantom power.
+“A studio large-diaphragm condenser mic, the U 87 connects via a regular XLR cable and requires 48V phantom power.
 That’s about where it ends in terms of things it has in common with other mics.
 Well, I suppose that’s not true.
 You still set it up and adjust it the same way.
-Sound still goes in and signal comes out, but man, what a signal.
-This is the classic mic for vocals of any sort.”
+Sound still goes in, and the signal comes out, but man, what a signal.
+This Neumann U87 is the classic mic for vocals of any sort.”